Detriot-become-human/Detriot-become-human/README.md

  Grace . <br>
  he/they/it<br>
  antihara - anticensorship<br>
+ keep us out of shipping wars or you will be blocked, i ain't got time for that shit<br>
  dni: is i block very freely.<br>
  fandoms: dbh , supernatural, resident evil, Hannibal, scream, phm, tadc, FNAF + more  <br>
  <br>